SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 For problems where function evaluation dominates computation time, QQN's additional overhead is negligible.
 The geometric insights provided by counting function evaluations offer more meaningful algorithm characterization than hardware-dependent timing measurements.

-All code, data, and results are available at https://github.com/SimiaCryptus/qqn-optimizer/ to ensure reproducibility and enable further research.
-We encourage the community to build upon this work and explore the broader potential of interpolation-based optimization methods.

 The quadratic interpolation principle demonstrates how geometric approaches can provide effective solutions to optimization problems.
 We hope this work encourages further exploration of geometric methods in optimization and establishes new standards for rigorous algorithm comparison through our tournament methodology.

 # Acknowledgments

 The QQN algorithm was originally developed and implemented by the author in 2017, with this paper representing its first formal academic documentation.
 AI language models assisted in the preparation of documentation, implementation of the benchmarking framework, and drafting of the manuscript.
 This collaborative approach between human expertise and AI assistance facilitated the academic presentation of the method.

 # Supplementary Material

-Complete theorem proofs, additional experimental results, implementation details, and extended statistical analyses are available in the supplementary material at https://github.com/SimiaCryptus/qqn-optimizer/.
+All code, data, and results are available at https://github.com/SimiaCryptus/qqn-optimizer/ to ensure reproducibility and enable further research.
+We encourage the community to build upon this work and explore the broader potential of interpolation-based optimization methods.

 # Competing Interests